WarlightProgramming/cslbot/COMMANDS.md

 This is across ranked games only.

+#### MIN RANKED GAMES

-**MIN RANKED GAMES**: Minimum number of ranked games to participate.
+Minimum number of ranked games to participate.

 *Sample Args*: "10", "50", "200"